 The pressure continued as 10 saw his effort go narrowly over the bar.
 There was more intensity in the second period, with the university side getting stuck in, leading to several feisty exchanges, which I’m not totally convinced the referee handled too well.

-My Yorkshire upbringing was about to kick in and I was immensely proud of myself.
-The 197 bus route has some new air-conditioned vehicles and cost passengers 20 Baht a ride, like the one I caught to go to the match.
+My Yorkshire upbringing was about to kick in, and I was immensely proud of myself.
+The 197 bus route has some new air-conditioned vehicles and costs passengers 20 Baht a ride, like the one I caught to go to the match.

 Saturday, 19 October 2024